B. A. Gupte

+Balkrishna Atmaram Gupte (1851–1925) was an anthropologist in British India.
+He was an honorary fellow of the Royal Society of Arts.

+Career

-Balkrishna Atmaram Gupte (1851–1925) was the assistant Director of Ethnography of India under Sir Herbert Hope Risley and later an Honorary Fellow of the Royal Society of Arts, London.
+Gupte was the assistant Director of Ethnography of India under Sir Herbert Hope Risley.
+He was elected an Honorary Fellow of the Royal Society of Arts, London.
 He was the author of "Hindu Holidays And Ceremonials" and several other books.
-Later he was a professor at Calcutta.
+Later, he was a professor at Calcutta.
 He was awarded the title "Rai Bahadur".